-Cypress Provincial Park is home to Cypress Mountain, a popular ski area in West Vancouver that hosted events for the 2010 Winter Olympics.
+Cypress Provincial Park is home to Cypress Mountain, a popular ski area in West Vancouver.
+It actually hosted events at the Vancouver 2010 Winter Olympics.
 During the summer, Cypress Provincial Park offers a variety of hiking trails for all skill levels.
 More info about summer trails here.

 One of our favourite hikes is the Eagle Bluffs and Black Mountain trail.
-The trail beginswbegins a steep leg burner that begins at the parking lot at the base of Cypress Mountain.
+The trail starts with a steep leg burner that begins at the parking lot at the base of Cypress Mountain.
 You hike straight up a series of switchbacks beside the downhill ski runs.
-The trail continues past a few mountain lakes and tall forest before reaching the outstanding views of the Lower Mainland and Georgia Straight from Eagle Bluffs (see the above photo).
+The trail continues past a few mountain lakes and tall forest before reaching the outstanding views of the Lower Mainland and Georgia Straight from Eagle Bluffs (see the above and below photos).

-The Eagle Bluffs hike is approx 9 km round trip with about 350 meter elevation gain.
+The Eagle Bluffs hike is approx 9 km round trip with a 350 meter elevation gain.
 It takes about 4 hours to complete, including a 15 minute break at the viewpoint.